Delta Air Lines Flight 1080

-Delta Air Lines Flight 1080 was a scheduled flight notable for the incident that occurred on April 12, 1977 during the San Diego to Los Angeles leg of the flight.
-Unknown to the crew, the Lockheed L-1011's left elevator had become stuck in a fully upwards position.
+Delta Air Lines Flight 1080 was a scheduled flight from San Diego, California, to Atlanta, Georgia, notable for the incident that occurred on April 12, 1977, during the San Diego to Los Angeles leg of the flight.
+Unbeknownst to the crew, the Lockheed L-1011's left elevator had become stuck in a fully upwards position.
 This led to the aircraft pitching up aggressively and causing the aircraft to lose speed and nearly stall.
 The pitching force, unable to be overcome by fully pushing the control column down, was counteracted by reducing the thrust on the L-1011's wing engines but not the tail engine.
 The differential thrust, along with moving all the passengers as far forwards as possible in the cabin, pitched down the nose of the airliner and allowed the pilots to land the aircraft.
+The entire incident lasted 55 minutes.

+Background

+Aircraft

+The aircraft was a two-year-old Lockheed L-1011-385-1 TriStar registered as N707DA.
+It was delivered to Delta Air Lines on 24 May 1974.
+At the time of the accident, the aircraft had registered 5,000 flight hours.

+Crew

+In command was 56-year-old Captain Jack McMahan, who had 23,000 flight hours, of which 2,000 were in the L-1011.
+The first officer, 34-year-old Wilbur Radford, had 10,000 flight hours, 1,500 were on the L-1011, and 30-year-old Flight Engineer Steven Heidt having 500 out of his 5,000 total flight hours on the L-1011.
+There were eight flight attendants on board the aircraft.